world-wide-weights/wwweights/backend/command/README.md

 We realized we do commit a lot of code, but our commits are way larger than theirs so to make up for it we wrote this message letter by letter.
 And I mean why should the repository insights make the frontendlers look so great ?
 Is there a reason ?
 So this is our friendly reminder, we exist, in our basements, but we do exist.
-And we are a forc
+And we are a force